-There are two data sources which informed the audit portion of the GEAP.
-These sources were used to underpin many of the consultation sessions that were undertaken with staff on Gender Equality.
+There are two data sources which have informed the audit portion of the GEAP.
+These sources were used to underpin many of the consultations sessions that were undertaken with staff on Gender Equality.

-The first source is the People Matter Survey data.
+The first source is the People Matter Survey data and.
 Staff were invited to participate in the People Matter Survey in May/June 2021.
-There were 276 staff who participated which represented 28% of the workforce.
+There were 276 of staff that participated which represented 28% of the workforce.